leebut/docker-stuff/docker_compose.md

 Docker may be started without checking for changes, with `sudo docker-compose start`

 ---
+## Docker Compose up Issues

+### Changing the default database name
+I have discovered that when the name of the default MySQL database is changed in the docker-compose.yaml file (MYSQL_DATABASE:), during the next execution of docker-compose up (changes usually supercede previous configurations), the new default database is not created in the locally mapped directory.
+I have found two ways around this.

+**WARNING:** The following command will remove the persisted database data.
+The local directory that is mapped needs to be deleted, which allows Docker Compose to recreate it with the new database environment.
+Run `sudo rm -r local_directory`.
+In the example case above, `sudo rm -r mysql`

+**ALTERNATIVE**
+If you want to keep the existing database environment and have another one with a different name in the same container, do these things:

+- Change the name of the MYSQL_DATABASE
+- Change the name of the local mapped directory (./**mysql**:/usr/var/mysql), which will create a new one when `docker-compose up` is executed.
+It is then possible to switch between default databases.

+Docker Compose creates another sub-directory with the new name.

 That should cover most things to get a Docker Compose image up and running with one container.